Boulder's New Festival Lodging Rental License

 In other words, many properties that have historically not been eligible for short-term rental activity may now qualify for this limited, festival-only window.
 You still must apply before listing your property, and you must include your license number in all advertisements.
 But the ownership limitations are dramatically more flexible.

-Sundance is one of the world’s most significant film festivals, drawing 70,000+ visitors, major press, filmmakers, creatives, and industry leaders.
+Sundance is one of the world’s most significant film festivals, expected to bring tens of thousands of visitors to Boulder annually, major press, filmmakers, creatives, and industry leaders.
 Hotel capacity in Boulder is limited, and festival visitors prefer walkable, design-forward homes close to venues.

 For homeowners, this creates three major opportunities: